-“Garden for Life” Explores Sustainable Gardening Practices
+“Garden for Healthy Foods with Community gardens” Explores Sustainable Gardening Practices

 Plots are available at the New Start Community Garden and the Burien Community Garden from April 1st to March 31st of the following year.

 Participants learn about healthy garden environments that are beneficial to humans and wildlife, and experience hands-on activities and techniques for sustainable gardening.
 Our Sustainable Gardening workshops include topics incorporating edible natives in your veggie and flower garden, using organic fertilizers, composting and worm bins.
 Participants have the opportunity to volunteer at local community gardens.
 They learn skills and principles that are relevant and can be used throughout their lives as environmental stewards and sustainable gardeners.

 The Weed Warriors non-profit is honored to serve as the fiscal sponsor for the New Start Community Garden program.

 Address: 614 SW 120th St. Burien, WA 98146

 We sponsor the garden and volunteers assist with the overall maintenance of the garden and enjoy the bounty of the harvest.
 Contact us if you are interested in volunteering or having a garden spot of your own.

 In 2018, all of the 60 plots were assigned to gardeners.
 The planting season runs from April to March, enabling people to garden with winter crops.